sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Basic TeX Live infrastructure
+Short desc    : Basic TeX Live infrastructure
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This package contains the files needed to get the TeX Live
+Descript     : This package contains the files needed to get the TeX Live
              : tools (notably tlmgr) running: perl modules, xz binaries, plus
              : (sometimes) tar and wget.
 These files end up in the standalone
              : install packages, and in the tlcritical repository.